California Employment Lawyer

 What's the deadline to bring an employment claim in California?

 Varies by claim.
-FEHA discrimination/retaliation: 3 years to file with DFEH.
+FEHA discrimination/retaliation: 3 years to file with CRD.
 EEOC: 300 days.
 FLSA wage claims: 2-3 years.
 CA Labor Code wage claims: typically 3 years.
 The case evaluation memo includes a written deadline calendar specific to your facts.

 Is the AI chatbox on this site giving legal advice?